Songonge/SQL-Projects/Spotify_Streams.md

 ```

 2. **Populating the column date_played**
-To Populate the column named _date_played_ we used the _ts_ column and extracted the date from it.
+To populate the column named _date_played_, we used the _ts_ column and extracted the date from it.
 ```
 UPDATE spotify_streams
 SET date_played = ts::DATE